Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 Itatiaia

-Some of the highest peaks in the coastal range are in this national park. there is excellent scrambling and some good rock climbing too. be prepared for cold weather in the June-August Brazilian climbing season.
-Frosts are regular and it even occasionally snows.
+Some of the highest peaks in the coastal range are in this national park. there is excellent scrambling and some good rock climbing too.
+Be prepared for cold weather in the June-August Brazilian climbing season.
+Frosts are regular at night and it even occasionally snows.

 Scrambling on Agulhas Negras.